mhapach/projectversions/readme.md

 This package is a Laravel (6.0+) utility which helps you keep and manage your application version, increment version numbers (major, minor, commit), right now we cant not use your last commit hash in version number.

-And also there is a UI for version checkout from VCS (only SVN. )
+And also there is a UI for version checkout from VCS (only SVN for a while )

 Attention if you use SVN make sure that you have *trunk* folder in your svn path